cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/migrate-from-miniflare-2.md

 # Migrate from Miniflare 2's test environments

 [Miniflare 2](https://github.com/cloudflare/miniflare?tab=readme-ov-file) provided custom environments for Jest and Vitest in the `jest-environment-miniflare` and `vitest-environment-miniflare` packages respectively.
-The `@cloudflare/vitest-pool-workers` package provides similar functionality using modern Miniflare versions and the [`workerd` runtime](https://github.com/cloudflare/workerd). `workerd` is a JavaScript/Wasm server runtime based on the same code that powers Cloudflare Workers.
+The `@cloudflare/vitest-pool-workers` package provides similar functionality using modern Miniflare versions and the [`workerd` runtime](https://github.com/cloudflare/workerd). `workerd` is the JavaScript/WebAssembly runtime that powers Cloudflare Workers.
 Using `workerd` practically eliminates behavior mismatches between your tests and deployed code.
 Refer to the [Miniflare 3 announcement](https://blog.cloudflare.com/miniflare-and-workerd) for more information.

 {{<Aside type="warning">}}